 In the case of Zcash, the BCTV14 proving system used is malleable, meaning that there is the potential for an adversary who does not know all of the auxiliary inputs to a proof, to malleate it in order to create a new proof involving related auxiliary inputs [DSDCOPS2001].
 This can be understood as similar to a malleability attack on an encryption scheme, in which an adversary can malleate a ciphertext in order to create an encryption of a related plaintext, without knowing the original plaintext.
 Zcash has been designed to mitigate malleability attacks, as described in § 4.8 'Non-malleability' on p.
-21.
+23.

 To provide additional flexibility when combining Spend authorizations from different sources, Bitcoin defines several SIGHASH types that cover various parts of a transaction [Bitcoin-SigHash].
-One of these types is SIGHASH_ALL, which is used for Zcash-specific signatures, i.e. JoinSplit signatures.
+One of these types is SIGHASH\ALL, which is used for Zcash-specific signatures, i.e. JoinSplit signatures.
 In this case the SIGHASH transaction hash is not associated with a transparent input, and so the input to hashing excludes all of the scriptSig fields in the non-Zcash-specific parts of the transaction.

 In Zcash, all SIGHASH types are extended to cover the Zcash-specific fields nJoinSplit, vJoinSplit, and if present joinSplitPubKey.
-These fields are described in § 6.1 'Encoding of Transactions' on p.
-38. The hash does not cover the field joinSplitSig.
+These fields are described in §7.1 'Transaction Encoding and Consensus' on p.
+41. The hash does not cover the field joinSplitSig.